 Ease of Installation

-- Fiberglass: Fiberglass insulation is an irritant for the skin, eyes, and lungs.
+- Fiberglass insulation is an irritant to the skin, eyes, and lungs.
 Be sure to protect yourself prior to installation, using a respirator rather than a dust mask, eye covering, long gloves and sleeves, and pants.